empa-scientific-it/empa-data-engineer/coding_problems.md

 Then this set of initial coordinates takes `4686774924` steps before it repeats!

-Of course, the system is **periodic**, so once you found that the period is `N`, you are guaranteed that, after any multiple of those `N` steps, the system will recover its initial state.
+Of course, the system is **periodic**, so once you find that the period is `N`, you are guaranteed that, after any multiple of those `N` steps, the system will recover its initial state.